Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Launch Adobe Premiere Pro.

-- Click on Edit menu and select Preferences.
+2. Click on the Edit menu and select Preferences.

-- Close Adobe Premiere Pro app and any other Adobe program running on your computer.
+4. Close the Adobe Premiere Pro app and any other Adobe program running on your computer.

-- Uninstall and Re-install Premiere Pro.
-If nothing seems working, try to reinstall the software.
-After uninstalling it, make sure you remove any leftover junks using registry cleaning software.
+And if nothing seems to work, try to reinstall Premiere Pro.
+After uninstalling it, make sure you remove any leftover junk using registry cleaning software.
 Finally, you can proceed with the reinstallation.